microsoft/IIS.Administration/README.md

 * If you have trouble viewing the Access Token created from the API Explorer in Microsoft Edge, go to [edge://settings/reset](edge://settings/reset) and reset your browser's settings.
 * Microsoft.Web.Administration.dll version conflicts with .Net 6.0: Remove all code related to **_"ms.web.admin.refs"_** in the future when it is ported to .Net 6.0.
 * Supports 64 bit Windows Server 2008 R2 and above

-The latest installer can be obtained from https://iis-manage.azurewebsites.net/get.
-The installer will automatically download and install all dependencies.

 ### Nano Server Installation: ###
 There is a blog post to get up and running on Nano Server located at https://blogs.iis.net/adminapi/microsoft-iis-administration-on-nano-server.